fmantz/sudoku/README.md

 My approach was:

 * I developed a Scala version first.
 I did not use any third party libraries.
 I didn't think about JVM specific performance bottlenecks like 'array 2ds are slow'.
 * Afterwards I developed a version in Rust.
 Since this is my first Rust program the code may look a bit awkward to Rust developers, I apologize.
-My only source to learn Rust was Google.
 I tried to copy the Scala code as much as possible.
 There is for every method / test in the Scala code a corresponding method / test in the Rust code.
 * I measured the performance (wall time, peak memory) with a unix tool **/usr/bin/time** (note, it is **NOT** the shell 'time' command).

 ## Build:

 To easily try it yourself, I added a Docker-build file to the project.
-Use the tags to choose one of the available versions:
+Use the tags to choose one of the available versions (it might be that you need to update the base image to a newer version):

 ```bash
 git checkout tags/version-0.8.0 -b v0.8.0